-A report on zero rating by the Federal Communications Commission just a week and a half before the inauguration of Donald Trump said that zero rating for ISPs and mobile network operators violates net neutrality rules.
+A report on zero rating by the Federal Communications Commission just a week and a half before the inauguration of Donald Trump said that zero rating for broadband and mobile network operators violates net neutrality rules.
 “Zero-rated” applications do not count toward data caps or usage allowance imposed by internet service providers.
 Forbes staff writer Parmy Olson called the report “too little too late”.

 Zero rating has come under fire from many quarters.
 “While network capacity could become a problem if zero-rated offerings truly take off,” writes Colin Gibbs in a review of 2016 for Fierce Wireless, “the biggest challenge to the model has been claims that it’s a threat to net neutrality rules.”
 Last year, Verizon began offering zero rated video streaming though NFL Mobile app.